 Olivia: “I’ve been loosely following these podcasts and was chewing on your first speaker’s comment about $75,000 being a threshold for “financial independence”.
 As the average US household income is about $50,000, how can the rest of us even manage to retire at 70, let alone experience some measure of flexibility?”

-Kevin: “I found your podcast through the MMM interview and have very much enjoyed the 31 day money series so far.
-I listened to day 13 this morning and could really relate to the debt snowball versus avalanche discussion.
-My wife and I read the Total Money Makeover about 3 years ago and will pay off the last student loan later this year.
+Kevin: “I found your podcast through the MMM interview and have very much enjoyed the 31-day money series so far.
+I listened today to 13 this morning and could really relate to the debt snowball versus avalanche discussion.
+My wife and I read The Total Money Makeover about 3 years ago and will pay off the last student loan later this year.
 We started with Dave Ramsey’s approach of paying off the small debts first to celebrate a few wins.
 However, by the time the third small debt was paid off we were six months in and hitting a groove.
-At that point we decided to reorder the debts by interest rate and pay the higher rates first.
+At that point, we decided to reorder the debts by interest rate and pay the higher rates first.
 This wasn’t quite as efficient as starting with the avalanche but this hybrid approach really worked for us.